chlehdwon/RDB2G-Bench/docs/source/010/tutorial.rst

 Basic Usage
 -----------

-This tutorial provides a quick overview of RDB2G-Bench's main functionality.
+This tutorial provides a quick overview of RDB2G-Bench.

 Quick Start Example
 -------------------